 Example of a Relapse Prevention Plan

-An example of a comprehensive relapse prevention plan for addicts includes various points, but the most important ones focus on answering basic questions about your recovery, such as:
+An example of a comprehensive relapse prevention plan for those in recovery includes various points, but the most important ones focus on answering basic questions about your recovery, such as:

-Identifying Your Triggers in Examples of a Relapse Prevention Plan
+Identify Your Triggers in a Relapse Prevention Plan to Stay Sober

 A critical part of a relapse prevention plan is identifying your triggers.
 A trigger is anything that makes you want to use drugs or alcohol.
 For some people, triggers can be emotional, like feeling angry or stressed.
 For others, triggers can be environmental, like being around people using drugs or being in places where you used drugs in the past.